PizzaWithMilk/Github-tracker-template/README.md

 - **Workflow:** an automation recipe GitHub runs for you.
 It's a text file ending in `.yml`, and it lives in a special folder called `.github/workflows/` inside a repo.
 The files in this README *are* workflows.
 - **Webhook:** a special web address (URL) that Discord gives you for one specific channel.
 Any program that sends a message to that address will have its message posted in that channel — no bot, no login, no password needed on Discord's side.
 Anyone who has the URL can post to your channel with it, so it's treated like a secret.
 - **Secret (in GitHub):** a private value — like a password or webhook URL — that you store in your repo's settings.
 Workflows can use it, but it's never shown in logs and no one browsing your repo can see its value once it's saved.
-- **State file:** a small text (or JSON) file this workflow keeps inside your repo, purely to remember "the last thing I already told you about."
-Think of it like a bookmark.
-You never need to edit it yourself.
+- **State directory:** a small folder this workflow keeps inside your repo, purely to remember "the last thing I already told you about" — one small bookmark file per repo you're watching, named automatically.
+You never need to create or edit these files yourself.
 - **Cron schedule:** a standard way of telling a computer "run this automatically, on repeat, at these times" — e.g. "every 5 minutes."
 You'll see a line like `*/5 * * * *` in the file; you don't need to understand that syntax to use the template as-is.
 - **Commit / push:** "commit" means saving a change permanently in a repo's history; "push" means sending that saved change up to GitHub.
 When this README says the workflow "commits" or "pushes" something, it's the automation doing this on its own — you don't have to do anything for that part.
 - **Forum channel vs. regular (text) channel:** explained in the next section.